sanjib-kumar-mandal/kage-ui/README.md

+> [!CAUTION]
+> Package is still on developer preview
+> Fixing internal errors and giving control to the developers

 # Kage UI Demo

 This is the **demo site** for the [Kage UI](https://github.com/sanjib-kumar-mandal/kage-ui/tree/master/projects/kage-ui) Angular component library.
 It showcases how to use various components from the library with real-world examples.